 infectious disease and antimicrobial resistance (AMR).

-Solutions like better diagnosis, vaccines and models of disease will lead to major human health benefits, as well as improvements in animal health, welfare and productivity, and in biosecurity and food safety.
+Our interdisciplinary programme supports a One Health approach to deliver major human health benefits, improvements in animal health, welfare and productivity, and in biosecurity and food safety

 The Bloomsbury SET facilitates innovation and productivity within business, and will help to shape public health policy and practice.